Openki/openki-stats/imports/ui/pages/faq/faq.en.md

 ### Who owns Openki?

 Openki belongs to me, to you and to all who participate in it.
-The application is open source, is available under the [GNU AGPL license](https://www.gnu.org/licenses/agpl-3.0.de.html) and is therefore freely available for non-commercial use.
+The application is open source and is freely available under the [GNU AGPL license](https://www.gnu.org/licenses/agpl-3.0.de.html).
 Behind Openki is the collectively organized non-profit association "KOPF", which has been developing Openki during the last years.

 ### Is Openki a social network?